Placing victims at the heart of the criminal justice system is a commitment within the Police and Crime Plan for Essex.

-In preparation for these changes, my team has produced a detailed analysis of victims’ needs across Essex, as well as a review of local crime data and of good practice from across the country.
-The needs analysis has been undertaken in consultation with key stakeholders including victims themselves and agencies working with victims.
-It can be read at the link below:
+In October 2014 the MoJ devolved responsibility for the provision of local victim support services and restorative justice to the Office of the Police and Crime Commissioner.
+In preparation of these changes, my team produced a detailed analysis of victims’ needs across Essex, as well as a review of local crime data and of good practice from across the country.
+The needs analysis was undertaken in consultation with key stakeholders including victims themselves and agencies working to support victims.
+The 2014 analyses can be found using the links below.

 Earlier this year I consulted on my commissioning intentions which set-out my vision and intentions for commissioning services for victims of crime across Essex, Southend and Thurrock.
 I now have the pleasure of publishing the final version of these commissioning intentions below;

 I was encouraged to receive a wide range of responses to this consultation exercise.
 A summary of the comments received, and the OPCC’s responses, are contained with the report below;